rawilk/filament-quill/README.md

         JS,
     ])
 ```

+You could alternatively provide a callback to the `saveUploadedFileAttachmentsUsing()` method on the editor to help you track the files, however that route may require more work on your end.

 **Note:** You may want to delay deleting the images from the server when listening to the `quill-images-deleted` event until the user triggers a save, and/or you reset the [history](#history) state of the editor.